PhpGt/StyleGuide/spaces/space-placement.md

 }
 ```

-## Opening brackets should not have a space after, closing brackets should not hace a space before.
+## Opening brackets should not have a space after, closing brackets should not hace a space before

 Good example: